sfeitosa/json-gen/README.md

-# json-gen
-Generation of random JSON Schemas and Documents in Haskell.
+# Generation of random JSON Schemas and Documents in Haskell.